Become a Beekeeper

 Time – Every Tuesday from 6th February – 17th March starting at 7:30 till 9ish

-In May we run a 6 week ‘hands on’ practical course at our Association Apiary.
+Starting on the Saturday 5th May 2018 we ar running a 6 week ‘hands on’ practical course at our Association Apiary.
 The course is run by experienced members of the MVBKA on a ratio of 4 to 1.
 The course covers all practical aspects of making frames and boxes, inspecting your bees, handling bees, identifying and catching a queen, methods of swarm control, disease identification, drone laying queens and keeping your bees healthy and safe.
 Below is a picture of the class of 2017 as they had a fantastic time learning and gaining the confidence to set up their first hive.
 The next course will run in 2018.

-Cost – the cost includes a handbook showing month by month procedures and tasks
+Cost – £75 for the full 6 weeks and includes a handbook showing month by month procedures and tasks and refreshments

 Venue – Association Apiary

-Time – 3 hours every Saturday afternoon for 6 weeks
+Time – 2.30pm for 3 hours every Saturday afternoon